sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/adding_lsif_to_workflows.md

 ### Recommended upload frequency

-Start with a CI job that runs on every commit (including branches).
+We recommend that you start with a CI job that runs on every commit (including branches).

 If you see too much load on your CI, your Sourcegraph instance, or a rapid decrease in free disk space on your Sourcegraph instance, you can instead index only the default branch, or set up a periodic job (e.g. daily) in CI that indexes your default branch.

-You will still receive precise code intelligence on non-indexed commits ([within 100 commits](https://github.com/sourcegraph/sourcegraph/blob/e7803474dbac8021e93ae2af930269045aece079/lsif/src/shared/constants.ts#L25) ahead/behind) on lines that have not been edited since indexing.
+With periodic jobs, you should still receive precise code intelligence on non-indexed commits on lines that are unchanged since the nearest indexed commit.
+This requires that the indexed commit be a direct ancestor or descendant no more than [100 commits](https://github.com/sourcegraph/sourcegraph/blob/e7803474dbac8021e93ae2af930269045aece079/lsif/src/shared/constants.ts#L25) away.
+If your commit frequency is too high and your index frequency is too low, you may find commits with no precise code intelligence at all.
+In this case, we recommend you try to increase your index frequency if possible.

 ## LSIF on GitHub